Blog

 Experience in professional proofreading

-As well as training in editing and proofreading, you need experience to be a good proofreader, and to choose the genres in which you want to specialise.
+As well as training in editing and proofreading, you need a fair amount of experience in proofreading per se to become a good proofreader.

 Experience as a professional proofreader gives you:

-- knowledge about the different proofreading requirements of different types of texts (e.g. non-fiction – academic, reports, histories, memoirs; fiction – novels, anthologies, poetry) – so you can choose the genres you want to work in,
+• knowledge about the different proofreading style manual and other requirements of different types of texts (e.g. non-fiction – academic, reports, histories, memoirs; fiction – novels, anthologies; poetry)

-- the ability to proofread a publication, including ensuring consistency across publications or suites of publications (e.g. policies, reports, a series of books),
+• the ability to proofread a publication or a suite of publications, ensuring consistency across publications (e.g. policies, reports, a series of books)

-- efficiency when proofreading texts, i.e. an ability to quickly make all the corrections needed to ensure the text is clear, so you are a reasonably fast proofreader (which means your clients get better value for money, and once you are time-efficient you can make a decent living), and
+• efficiency when proofreading; i.e. the ability to quickly make all the corrections needed to ensure the text is correct.
+If you are a reasonably fast proofreader this means your boss, or your client, will be getting good value for money

-- the sort of knowledge you can only gain by experience; e.g. you cannot know what you don’t know, until you discover that you don’t know it.
+• the knowledge about the rules of punctuation, grammar and other items, and about different style manuals, that you can only gain by experience; you cannot know what you don’t know until you discover that you don’t know it.

 Note: some (but not all) editing courses offer on-the-job training as part of the course, enabling you to get first-hand experience in editing and proofreading publications by the time you graduate.
 For editing courses go to: On site editing courses in Australia.